← All guides·Test Guide·9 min read

 Do I need to revise maths or English for the tests?

 You do not need to revise advanced topics.
-Brushing up on mental arithmetic helps for the numerical test, and practising careful, literal reading helps for the verbal test.
+Brushing up on mental arithmetic helps for the numerical test, and practicing careful, literal reading helps for the verbal test.
 The most valuable preparation is timed practice in the actual question formats.

 How many people fail the firefighter aptitude tests?